 It is precisely for this reason that it is so often used in the Commercial and Industrial properties.
 Whether it's your local garage, shop,factory or office block you will most often find a 3 phase 415 volt supply.
 Extra care must be taken when working with this system as an electric shock from 415 volts can quite often be fatal, where as 230/240 volts, without RCD protection, in the majority of cases will just give you a hard belt.

+The three winding end connected together at the centre are is called the neutral (denoted as 'N').
+The other ends are called the line end (denoted as 'L1', 'L2' and 'L3').
 The voltage between two lines (for example 'L1' and 'L2') is called the line to line (or phase to phase) voltage.
 The voltage across each winding (for example between 'L1' and 'N' is called the line to neutral (or phase voltage).

 The line to line voltage is the vector sum of the phase to phase voltage across each winding.
 This is not the same as the arithmetic sum and is given by the following equation: